Urgent DUI License Suspension Rules for 2017

 Fees For Appealing a License Suspension

-Under Department of Driver Services (DDS) requirements, your license appeal letter must include a $150 fee along with other pertinent information.
-Once your letter is received, and if it has been properly submitted, you will receive a hearing date where the arresting officer will attempt to suspend your license.
-Our office will represent you at this hearing and use all evidence and testimony to challenge your license suspension.
-With our help, the goal is to avoid the loss of your license.
+Under Department of Driver Services (DDS) new 2017 requirements, your license appeal letter must include a $150 fee along with other pertinent information.
+Once your letter is received, and if it has been properly submitted, you will receive a hearing date where the arresting officer must appear in court and testify.
+A Judge from the Georgia Office of State Administrative Hearings will make a determination on whether the officer has met his burden by a "reasonable grounds" standard.
+These hearings are rather limited in their scope, and knowledgeable attorneys would agree they are slanted in the officer's favor.
+However, our attorneys have handled hundreds of these hearings, we know the ropes, and will represent you and use all evidence and testimony to challenge your license suspension.
+With our help, the goal is to avoid the loss of your license by brokering a deal, or winning the hearing based on our crafted legal arguments.

 DUI Lawyer Serving Cumming & Forsyth County

 Remember, once you have missed the DDS window for an appeal, or if you have unsuccessfully appealed your suspension, your license will stay suspended unless and until you have your DUI charges dismissed.
-Contact us today and let us go over Georgia's 10-day requirement with you.
+Contact us today and let us go over Georgia's administrative license suspension laws with you.

 Contact us today to discuss how Georgia's license suspension laws, and ignition interlock laws will apply to your case.
 Remember, we must make a quick decision and take action to save your right to drive.